samtupy/nvgt/doc/src/manual/-Toolkit Configuration.md

 * alter_syntax_named_args = integer default 2: control the syntax for passing named arguments to functions (0 only colon, 1 warn if using equals, 2 colon and equals)
 * always_impl_default_construct: create default constructors for all script classes even if none are defined for one
 * compiler_warnings = integer default 0: control how Angelscript warnings should be treated same as -w argument (0 discard, 1 print and continue, 2 treat as error)
-* do_not_optimize_bytecode: disable bytecode optomizations (for debugging)
+* do_not_optimize_bytecode: disable bytecode optimizations (for debugging)
 * disallow_empty_list_elements: disallow empty items in list initializers such as {1,2,,3,4}
 * disallow_global_vars: disable global variable support completely
 * disallow_value_assign_for_ref_type: disable value assignment operators on reference types
-* disable_integer_division: Defer to floatingpoint devision internally even when only integer variables are involved
+* disable_integer_division: Defer to floatingpoint division internally even when only integer variables are involved
 * expand_default_array_to_template: cause compilation messages which would otherwise contain something like string\[\] to instead contain array\<string\>
 * heredoc_trim_mode = integer default 1: decide when to trim whitespace of heredoc strings (0 never, 1 if multiple lines, 2 always)
 * ignore_duplicate_shared_interface: allow shared interfaced with the same name to be declared multiple times